Master of Education in Educational Leadership

-- Official GRE scores are required for those who do not have a 3.0 GPA in the last 60 hours of their bachelor’s degree.
+- OPTIONAL GRE for 2020-2021 admissions.
+Typically official GRE scores are required for those who do not have a 3.0 GPA in the last 60 hours of their bachelor’s degree.
 The GRE is optional for all other applicants.

 - Applicants seeking to enroll in the coursework leading to certification as a principal must have completed at least one full year of teaching in an accredited school prior to beginning coursework.

 - Please include two professional letters of recommendation and one personal letter of recommendation.
 If applying for certification, at least one of the professional references should have a supervisory role.